 No one said anything to me about the events of the past few nights and it wasn’t until a tractor was excavating near the rear of the house a few days later, it had gone over a small ditch and was attempting to smooth the area when the tractor fell six feet into an opening, an opening that revealed a long forgotten tunnel.

 That same day two tiles cracked right in front of my bed.
-I told my grandfather and he had a worker there to repair it within the hour.
-As he started to remove the tiles the floor gave way and with it seven square feet or so of tile, all fell within the opening.
+I told my grandfather, and he had a worker there to repair it within the hour.
+As he started to remove the tiles, the floor gave way, and with it about 4 square feet or so of tile, all fell within the opening.